diegopacheco/diegopacheco-architecture-library/src/patterns/MESSAGE_ID.md

-# Message Id
+# Message ID

-[Message ID](https://en.wikipedia.org/wiki/Message-ID) Also known as CORRELATION_ID.
-The idea that each message or request must have a unique id, and you will pass down such id into the downstream services.
-Via headers or other means.
+[Message ID](https://en.wikipedia.org/wiki/Message-ID), also known as CORRELATION_ID.
+Each message or request must have a unique ID that is passed to downstream services via headers or other means.
 When you log anything you also log the MESSAGE_ID.

 ## Why this is important?